 All international institutions and those United States institutions who wish to process/print their own award materials are required to complete the UGA Form – Digital Delivery by June 15th.
 Within 24 hours of submitting the form you will receive PDF versions of the completed certificate and letter.
 You are welcome to immediately recognize the student as you deem appropriate.

-Deadline: The next deadline (for US applications) is anticipated to be March 15, 2021 and international/late submission is June 15, 2021.
+Deadline: The next deadline for mailed award materials is March 15, 2021 and for digital award materials is June 15, 2021.
 Nomination forms will open on January 19th, 2021.

 For questions on the program or problems with submissions, use our Contact Us Form

 The award criteria were changed in 2021 to give institutions that graduated 100 or more chemistry and biochemistry majors a second nomination.
 In addition, reflecting the commitment of the American Chemical Society to the core value of diversity, equity, inclusion and respect, any institution is now allowed to make a second nomination of a student deemed extraordinary in consideration of diversity (see criteria above).
 Each awardee has been sent a certificate and a letter detailing how they can obtain free membership in the division (provided the institution submitted the application on time).
 These items were sent to the nominator for distribution to the student.

 - The 2020 Organic Division Undergraduate Awardees (355) (PDF)